 You need to complete exit counseling before you withdraw, graduate or drop below half-time attendance (even if you plan to transfer to another school).

-You should complete exit counseling for both your Federal Direct Student Loans and your Federal Perkins loans.
-The Student Accounts Office will contact you during your last semester to complete your exit counseling for your Perkins Loans.
+You should complete exit counseling for your Federal Direct Student Loans.
+The Student Accounts Office will contact you during your last semester to complete your exit counseling.

 Do you have an accurate record of all your federal student loans?
 You can also review your federal student loans through the National Student Loan Data System (NSLDS) online at www.nslds.ed.gov.
 Remember, it is your responsibility to update each student loan servicer with your contact information.